 In this blog, we will try to find some answers to these questions, through the lens of numbers.

-We analyzed over 8,000 profiles of Product professionals from the data reported on 6figr.com to dissect what skills they possess, how much money they make, what age group they fall into, what is the gender distribution, where do they go next, etc.
+We analyzed over 8,000 profiles of Product professionals from the data reported on 6figr.com to dissect what skills they possess, how much money they make, what age group they fall into, what is gender distribution, where do they go next, etc.

 From the above data, we can clearly see that Product Management, as a profession, came into existence very recently.
 This also emphasizes the constantly changing landscape in the Tech Industry and the importance for one to constantly keep up-skilling as per the market demands.

 Product folks mostly fall into the age group of 31-36 years; their designations could be across the spectrum, i.e., they could be Associate PMs or Senior PMs or even VP of Product.
-However, this is the broad age range and not limiting.
+However, this is a broad age range and not limiting.
 Our database has an entry of a VP of Product who lies within the age bracket of 21-26 years.
-He was the founder of a startup which got acqui-hired by another firm and voila, and now he is the Head/VP of Product at the larger firm.
+He was the founder of a startup which got acquired-hired by another firm and voila, and now he is the Head/VP of Product at the larger firm.

 One of the beauties of the Product domain is that it is the most democratic form of assessment towards how much value one has added.
 Here, the pure metrics would be the number of people who used the product and spoke highly of it and the associated traction numbers.
 Hence, you could be extremely young, (in some cases straight out of college or a fresh graduate) and build something amazing, and soon be catapulted to a VP of Product role as well.